merivale/victor/README.md

 There are currently 31 counters in my model, though I didn't bother listing them all above.
 The full list of 31 is anyway incomplete, but accounts for the most common prepositions.
 When the weight has the `SameObject` value, the result is a reflexive pronoun like `"myself"`, `"yourself"`, `"yourselves"`, with the pronoun in question being determined by the main object of the nucleus.
 (It is in this context, as noted above, that the distinction between singular and plural `Hearer` objects reveals itself.)
 When it has the `Different` value, the additional object argument determines the pronoun, which shows up in a form like `"me"`, `"him"`, `"her"`, etc.

 When referring to balances from now on, I will adopt - in addition to the abbreviating conventions already outlined for objects - a few more such conventions in the same spirit.
-Whenever a counter or a weight is absent, I will simply omit it, rather than explicitly write `Nothing`; and when it is present, I will simply write it on its own, as e.g. `Against` instead of `Just Against`.
+Whenever a counter or a weight is absent, I will simply omit it, rather than explicitly writing `Nothing`; and when it is present, I will simply write it on its own, as e.g. `Against` instead of `Just Against`.
 When the weight is a different object, I will not bother explictly writing `Different`, but write the object on its own (abbreviated as before).
-And finally, when a balance contains only a counter or only a weight (not both), I will drop the brackets around it.
+And finally, when a balance contains only a counter or only a weight (i.e. not both), I will drop the brackets around it.
 For example:

 | Abbreviation                  | Full Meaning                                                                   |
 | ----------------------------- | ------------------------------------------------------------------------------ |